 Jaiden kept his promise, opening one present from his Santa sack on waking at 6 AM and the rest at 7 AM — though he kept checking with me for the time!
 He was pleased with the haul from Santa (as we were with his response) but was still keen to open presents under the Xmas tree.
 Jaiden and I had fun unwrapping our surfboards in the backyard.
 Unfortunately, waves at the beach were dumpy, and every time we managed to catch one, we'd fall off our boards.

 Late-night Xmas Eve meant Jaiden "slept in", not appearing until 7 AM, having opened only one present from Santa, but eager for more.
 He plundered his Santa sack on our bed, happy with its contents.
 Kane from next door joined us downstairs and helped Jaiden open his Xmas tree presents.
 Both boys very good at guessing contents before unwrapping them — I have suspicions of some pre-Xmas poking and prodding under the tree!

 December 25 2012 (Culburra Beach, NSW)

-Jaiden stuck to the deal on 5 AM and 6 AM presents (one each hour from his Santa sack) but forgot we didn't want status updates.
+Jaiden stuck to the deal on 5 AM and 6 AM presents (one per hour from his Santa sack) but forgot we didn't want status updates.
 I'd just dozed off again and was enjoying a pleasant dream about dear old Harry when Jaiden woke me with his Santa sack at 7 AM.
-He looked happy with this year's haul, but still keen to start on Xmas tree presents.
+He looked happy with this year's haul but still keen to start on Xmas tree presents.
 Remote control car proved popular — shame it needed several hours charging before he could play with it ("Dad!").

 December 25 2013 (Sydney, NSW)